Humblebrag

-Etymology
+History

 The term humblebrag was first used in 2010 by Harris Wittels as the name of his Twitter account, @Humblebrag, where he would retweet posts he considered to be humblebrags.

 The posts was later developed into a Grantland column.
 In 2012, he published a book about the concept, Humblebrag: The Art of False Modesty.
 The popularity of the word led the American Dialect Society to proclaim it their most useful Word of the Year for 2011.
+In 2014, the term was featured in a Jeopardy question.

+Examples

+The following comments have been described as humblebrags by those reporting on the phenomenon: